mikestratton/laravel/README.md

 ## Database - Eloquent One to One Relationship CRUD
-Separeate laravel project, located in the /onetoone directory.
+Separate laravel project, located in the /onetoone directory.

+## Database - Eloquent One to Many Relationship CRUD
+Separate laravel project, located in the /onetomany directory.

+## Database - Eloquent Many to Many Relationship CRUD
+Separate laravel project, located in the /manytomany directory.